-The student will demonstrate communication skills by completing and presenting, both written and orally, a major technical report of at least 3000 words in the narrative portion of the report.
-The course is largely self-directed.
+Students complete and present, both written and orally, a major technical report of at least 3000 words in the narrative portion of the report.
+The course is largely selfdirected.
 The content of the report will be developed around a technical topic that is relevant to the student's program area in Engineering Technology.
-The content of the report may be based on original research and/or based on a current review of the literature in a specific technical field and/or based on data obtained or processes worked on during the student's co-op experiences.
+The content of the report is based on original research and design, includes a review of the literature in a specific technical field and/or is based on data obtained or processes worked on during the student's co-op experiences.